JakubGluszek/loquor_frontend/README.md

 ## About

+Demo website might not work since I'm using a public stun server and it's reliability is frankly bad.
+Might solve this issue some day by simply hosting my own stun server.

 It's a web based peer to peer chat app built with React.
 Chat is built on top of the WebRTC API.
 The [signaling server](https://github.com/JakubGluszek/loquor_backend) used for peer discovery is a websocket server built in Python.